 Cornelia ten Boom was born on April 15, 1892, and died on her ninety-first birthday, April 15, 1983.
 Corrie was from a remarkable family of pious Dutch Christians who constructed a secret room in their home and housed a number of Jews there, hidden from the Nazis.
 When their secret activities were discovered, the whole family was arrested and imprisoned, first in Scheveningen (where Corrie’s elderly father died just days after the arrest) and ultimately in the Ravensbrück concentration camp.

 Corrie told the story in the best-selling book The Hiding Place, which was made into a movie by Billy Graham’s film company.
-I grew up with the comic book version (a 10-meg pdf scan of it is available here), which manages to convey the basic story well, and even catches some excellent details like the “Jesus Is Victor” wall plaque that the Ten Booms displayed in their home (a quotation from a then-famous experience of spiritual warfare by a pastor Blumhardt).
+I grew up with the comic book version, which manages to convey the basic story well, and even catches some excellent details like the “Jesus Is Victor” wall plaque that the Ten Booms displayed in their home (a quotation from a then-famous experience of spiritual warfare by a pastor Blumhardt).

 From her experiences during the war, Corrie Ten Boom had a powerful message about forgiveness of stark evil, and submission to God’s will.
 She wrote a lot of books and travelled widely in ministry.
 She was eloquent and she had credibility with a wide range of audiences.
 Corrie Ten Boom spoke and acted like somebody whose life was a gift and a message from God, first to herself, and then through her to the world.